 Despite some research, there is little documentation about the uses to which the Conservatory has been put since 1934.
 In the time when Broomfield Park had a large workforce of gardeners it is thought that plants were propagated in the Conservatory and brought on ready for planting out in the beds and borders of the Park itself.
 And the gardeners were able to maintain a rich collection of exotic and ornamental plants for visitors to admire.
 In those days the Conservatory was open on a daily basis and older visitors today can still recall fond memories of regularly visiting the building.

 Over time Council staffing cuts meant that the Park staff were gradually reduced in number and it was not possible to maintain a daily presence in the Conservatory.
 So the building was repeatedly vandalised, to the extent that in August 2003 so much glass was broken that it was closed to the public on safety grounds.
 The Conservatory then continued its decline until the Winter of 2009, when Enfield Council commissioned a major refurbishment.
 In February 2010 the Enfield Independent Newspaper reported that the Council had spent about £130,000 on redecoration and new glazing and joinery on the windows and doors.

-Volunteers have now taken over where the Park staff left off, and it is their aim to recreate the lush feel of the 1934 building by re-introducing the exotic plants for which the Conservatory is well known.
+The volunteers continue to recreate the exotic feel of the 1934 building.
+They have even reintroduced the Banana Plant which bore fruit again this year.
 Please email Liz Macnicol if you are genuinely interested in helping the band of volunteers.